How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

 When streaming with multiple sources, you’ll need the support of a switcher to keep things seamless.
 This is applicable for streaming with different camera feeds, microphones, slides, and other media during your event.

 You can use either a hardware or software switcher.
-Software switchers are typically reasonably priced, but hardware switchers can get a bit pricy.
-They range in price from about $200 to over $1200.
+Software switchers are typically reasonably priced, but hardware switchers can be expensive, ranging from about $200 to over $1200.

-If you are using a software switcher, you’ll also need a powerful laptop.
-This is the preferred option for many beginner broadcasters because it gives them the opportunity to get familiar with the process without making too much of an investment.
+If you opt for a software switcher, you’ll also need a powerful laptop.
+This is the preferred option for many beginner broadcasters because it gives you the opportunity to get familiar with the process without making too much of an investment while ensuring your live stream income.

-It’s also possible to rent this equipment and hire an operator.
-It is similar to the cost of an additional camera operator.
+It’s also possible to rent this equipment and hire an operator, with a cost similar to that of an additional camera operator.

 Bandwidth

 Depending on how many viewers you expect, your bandwidth needs will vary.
-For example, 1000 viewers tuning in for one hour to a stream broadcasting at 1,000 kbps will consume something like 500 GB of bandwidth.
+For example, 1000 viewers tuning in for one hour to a stream broadcasting at 1,000 kbps will consume about 500 GB of bandwidth.

-Knowing how much bandwidth you’ll use requires a good understanding of the technical side of streaming, including video bitrate, latency, H.264 video encoding, single vs. multi-bitrate encoding workflows, and delivery to a variety of client devices.
+Knowing how much bandwidth you’ll use requires a good understanding of the technical side of streaming, including video bitrate, latency, H.264 video encoding, single vs. multi-bitrate encoding workflows, and delivery to various client devices.

 Luckily, Dacast’s streaming platform handles all of this and provides an intelligent bandwidth calculator.
-With this being taken care of, you can focus on your stream itself.
+With this being taken care of, you can focus on your stream and the platform monetization options.

-Dacast offers some of the most competitive pricing in the live streaming business, with a 1.2 TB annual allotment of bandwidth starting at $39 per month and a 24 TB annual allotment of bandwidth for $188 per month.
-These prices decline if you pay for an annual subscription.
+Dacast offers some of the most competitive pricing in the live streaming business, with a 2.4 TB annual allotment of bandwidth starting at $39 per month and a 24 TB annual allotment of bandwidth for $165 per month.
+These prices decline if you pay for a yearly subscription.

 Post Production, Editing, and Technical Support

-Additional costs can include post-production and editing to package your video for distribution after the event has taken place, which can easily cost hundreds or thousands of dollars, depending on the length of your recording and the complexity of the edits required.
+Additional costs can include post-production and editing to package your video for distribution after the event.
+It can easily cost hundreds or thousands of dollars, depending on the length of your recording and the complexity of the edits required.

 Online Video Hosting